nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 If a validation step fails, the presentation MUST be rejected.

 JWT credential and presentation encoding as specified by [VC-DATA-MODEL] MUST be applied.
+A clock skew of 5 seconds MAY be applied to `nbf` and `exp` claims.

 ### 4.1 Supported formats